Delta will require new hires to be vaccinated against virus

 The airline won’t impose the same requirement on current employees, more than 60% of whom are vaccinated, a Delta spokesman said Friday.
 Delta has about 74,000 employees.

-Delta says the new policy is designed to protect other employees and passengers as travel recovers from last year’s lows during the worst of the pandemic.
-Earlier this year, the airline set up a vaccination center in its flight museum in Atlanta.
+Delta, which operates a vaccination center at its flight museum in Atlanta, says the new policy is designed to protect other employees and passengers as travel recovers from last year’s lows during the worst of the pandemic.

+Air travel has risen gradually since hitting a low point in April 2020, with the recovery gaining speed in recent weeks.
+On Thursday, the Transportation Security Administration screened 1.74 million people.
+That was the highest number of people at U.S. airports since March 2020, although it was still 33% below the figure for the comparable day in 2019.